-- \$14.08 billion of total capital needs identified; approximately \$10.51 billion of those needs are funded in the FY 2024 2029 CIP. - \$3.57 billion of unfunded capital needs remain during the 6-year CIP period, up from \$3.54 billion last year, of which approximately \$1.40 billion is deferred maintenance. - Reasons for the slight increase in unmet capital needs include a net decrease in the size of the capital budget due to lower revenue estimates in the out-years of the financial plan. - Analysis shows that unmet capital needs can be funded as early as FY 2033, if the District commits 16.8% of its general fund budget to capital projects (12% to support debt service on borrowings and an average of approximately 4.8% on pay-as-you-go cash funding) and no additional capital projects are added before addressing currently identified unmet needs.
-If additional capital projects are added, the timeline to catch up with unmet needs could be extended significantly. - The District has a comparatively lower cost of borrowing compared to its peers due to strong bond ratings: Aaa/AA+/AA+ by Moody's, S&P and Fitch, respectively.
-However, continued high interest rates, due to macroeconomic factors and current Federal Reserve policy, could impact future borrowing capacity. - Challenges to executing this plan include a potential US recession triggered by continuously tight monetary policy by the Federal Reserve, a federal government shutdown with disruptions to the local economy and persistently elevated borrowing costs due to 'higher-for-longer' interest rates.
-District-specific risks include continued high rates of remote work, especially amongst the federal workforce, an accelerated decline in federal employment, a stalled population recovery, and additional funding requirements from the District to address WMATA's projected operational funding deficit. - The nation's capital remains in an enviable position compared to its peers to navigate these challenges and address its infrastructure needs due to prudent financial management policies (including very strong reserves and highly funded pension and OPEB liabilities), a state-of-the-art asset management system, and a resilient local economy.
+- \$15.03 billion of total capital needs identified; approximately \$12.04 billion of those needs are funded in the FY 2025 2030 CIP. - \$2.99 billion of unfunded capital needs remain during the 6-year CIP period, down from \$3.57 billion last year, of which approximately \$1.34 billion is deferred maintenance. - The decrease in unmet capital needs is attributable to a net increase in the size of the capital budget due to improved revenue estimates compared to previous projections. - Analysis shows that unmet capital needs can be funded as early as FY 2033, if the District commits 16.5% of its general fund budget to capital projects (12% to support debt service on borrowings and an average of approximately 4.5% on pay-as-you-go cash funding) and no additional capital projects are added before addressing currently identified unmet needs.
+If additional capital projects are added, the timeline to catch up with unmet needs could be extended significantly. - The District has a comparatively lower cost of borrowing compared to other cities and states due to strong bond ratings.
+The District's General Obligation bonds are currently rated: Aaa/AA+/AA+ by Moody's, S&P and Fitch, respectively. - Challenges to executing this plan include a potential US recession triggered by lagging effects of tight monetary policy indicated by cooling labor market conditions, geopolitical factors, a federal government shutdown with disruptions to the local economy and policy uncertainty related to U.S. national elections.
+District-specific risks include an increase of remote work, especially amongst the federal workforce, an accelerated decline in federal employment, stalled population recovery, and additional funding requirements from the District to address WMATA's potential budget shortfall. - The nation's capital remains in an enviable position compared to its peers to navigate these challenges and address its infrastructure needs due to prudent financial management policies (including strong reserves and highly funded pension and OPEB liabilities), a state-of-the-art asset management system, and a resilient local economy.